surabhi-agnihotri/wordpress-webiste/README.md

 ## Overview
 This repository documents my journey of creating a free WordPress website in 2024, including obtaining free hosting and a domain name.
 I've compiled easy-to-follow instructions based on my own experience, so you too can set up your own WordPress website hassle-free.

-## Prerequisites
-Before diving in, make sure you have the following:
-- Basic knowledge of website creation
-- Access to the internet
-- A computer or mobile device

 ## My Steps
 Follow my footsteps to create your own free WordPress website: